kksandyrox/Braintree-for-Cakephp-2.x/readme.md

 Feel free to contribute, and generate a pull request for bug fix/enhancement.

-If you like this wrapper, please feel free to contribute:
+If you like this wrapper :):
 - Bitcoin Address: 37nkQUYHgYeH4MmGQH1w36Sfj9fvM4ZKUY
 - Litecoin Address: LiCGcUmKHcD8mnxFBp6B6N48Gvzp7kz5Kj